 Peter T. Wolczanski obtained his B.S. in Chemistry at the Massachusetts Institute of Technology in 1976.
-There he helped Prof. Mark S. Wrighton initiate studies on the photoelectrolysis of H2O with TiO2 and SrTiO3 photoelectrodes.
+There he helped Prof. Mark S. Wrighton initiate studies on the photoelectrolysis of H2O with TiO2 and SrTiO2 photoelectrodes.
 Despite a mediocre GPA, his undergraduate research and some temperance led to matriculation at the California Institute of Technology, where he was a Fluor Fellow in Prof. John E. Bercaw’s group.
 Investigation of zirconium hydrides, and the reduction of CO and related molecules ensued, leading to his Ph.D. in 1981, and honors as a McKoy Award winner.
 After a 2 month postdoctoral stint with Dr. William P. Schaefer at Caltech, designed to permit participation in one last backpacking trip, he became an Assistant Professor at Cornell University.

 He married Elizabeth A. Wood in June of 1993, and lives with her in a wooded area, where they fight a never-ending battle against the evil forces of nature (i.e., critters & weeds).
 Meanwhile, their 22-year old son Alex battles his way through life, and 20-year old daughter Grace stresses at Carnegie Mellon University.
-Occasionally PTW escapes to the golf course, thereby inducing further stress in this ulterior quest for perfection, now that the triple bypass allows him to do so.
+Occasionally PTW escapes to the golf course, inducing further stress in this ulterior quest for perfection, now that the triple bypass allows him to do so.
 Usually this is followed by an attack on his wine cellar in order to lower his score.
 In the winter he can often be found in some frigid building helping coach the Tompkins Girls Hockey Association 16U team, after shepherding Alex and Grace through years of youth hockey.